MishaArc/tokenS/README.md

 ### Conclusion
 - This bot is an invaluable tool for those involved in token management or interested in cryptocurrency trends, providing direct, tailored insights through a user-friendly interface.

+---

+**This bot was developed and implemented in a popular crypto influencer channel.
+All proofs are held by the author of the bot.**